-Not surprisingly, age plays a strong factor in determining the best garden toys for children.
+Not surprisingly, when it coms to outdoor play for children, age plays a strong factor in determining the best garden toys for children.
 As such, we have categorised our recommended toys based on age groups.

 - Five years old and below: At this age, children are driven by curiosity – curiosity to explore their surroundings; curiosity to try out new things; curiosity to utilise their developing motor skills.
 To allow them to fully satisfy this inquisitiveness, parents should prepare toys that they can climb, pull, push and create.